syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 {% endhighlight %}

-The control code to handle the CRUD operation are as follows.
+The controller code to handle the CRUD operation are as follows.

 {% highlight c# %}